• Skip to primary navigation

 Notes

 • You can use any amount of pears.
-You are only limited to the amount of drying space you have on your dehydrator.
+You are only limited to the amount of drying space you have on your dehydrator or oven.

 • It is best to use pears while they are still slightly green.